CiscoSteve42/Notes/Linux/Linux Foundation/IntrotoK8s.md

 ### Accessing Application Pods

-* *Service* logically groups Pods and defines a policy to access them, which is achieved via *Labels and Selectors*
+* *Service* logically groups Pods and defines a policy to access them, which is achieved via *Labels and Selectors*.

 ### Services

 * Labels and Selectors use a *key-value* pair format. `app` is the Label *key*, `frontend` and `db` are Label `values` for different Pods.

+* A *Service* is when we assign a name to a logical grouping, which is registered with the cluster's internal DNS service.

+* When exposing the Pods managed by an operator, the Service's Selector may use the same label(s) as the operator.

+* A clear benefit of a Service is that it watches application Pods for any changes in count and their respective IP addresses while automatically updating the list of corresponding endpoints.

+### kube-proxy

+* A [kube-proxy](https://kubernetes.io/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies)is a node agent that watches the API server on the control plane node for the addition, updates, and removal of Services and endpoints.